Joseph Friedrich Bernhard Caspar Majer, Neu-eröffneter Theoretisch- und Practischer Music-Saal (Nürnberg 1741)

 How did Bach indicate ornamentation with symbols?

-The standard interpretation of the forefall was probably short, unstressed and on the beat; that of the schleifer two short notes on the beat starting a third below the main note (together half the length of the main note at the most) and that of the trill starting on the beat, possibly on the top second, but also possibly on the main note, unless Bach wrote a start on the top second by means of a short forefall.
+The standard interpretation of the grace was probably short, unstressed and on the beat; that of the schleifer two short notes on the beat starting a third below the main note (together half the length of the main note at the most) and that of the trill starting on the beat, possibly on the top second, but also possibly on the main note, unless Bach wrote a grace on the top second, or when the previous note was at the same pitch.

 XV.
 The Art of Singing